 Submit a Tick

-There is a cross Canada program available to submit ticks for identification and testing.
+There is a cross Canada program available to submit photos of the tick for identification.
 Ticks can be sent to local provincial labs or to the National Microbiology Laboratory for testing.
 Ticks can also be submitted through photo identification on eTick.
 Through eTick they will determine the risk of Lyme based on the type of Tick that has attached and whether it should be sent in for testing.

 Alberta Government – Ticks and Lyme Disease